- CLUB HOURS

 Your membership is a family membership.
 Your wife and children are encouraged to come to the club and to shoot, but children must always be under close supervision.
 Do not allow children to run and annoy other club members, or to create a nuisance.
 Your children should especially never be allowed to shoot unless they are very closely supervised.
 Your older children, if allowed to come to the range without you (or other family members), must have your membership card and entry card in their possession during their visit.
 This way, we know they have your permission.

 Never give your membership card or entry card to anyone who is not a member of the club.
 Doing so will result in the loss of your membership!
 You are responsible for your own trash everywhere at the club.
 This includes brass, used targets, picnic trash, etc. Trash cans are provided for your convenience.

-Beer or alcohol is NOT permitted on the Zink ranch! - NO EXCEPTIONS!
+Beer or any type of alcohol is NOT permitted on the Zink ranch! - NO EXCEPTIONS!

 Please drive and park correctly!
 Do not drive or park on the berms or shooting ranges, park on the gravel not on the grass.
 However, you may drive to the target pits on the high power rifle range, and on the proper “trail” to the 200 yard target line on the bench rest range.
 There is also a gravel “trail” to the target lines on the high power rifle silhouette range.